HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

 - **Delegation Only:** All code changes *must* be delegated to Coder modes using the built-in `new_task` tool.
 - **Protocol Adherence:** Strictly follow `subtask_protocol.md` for delegation and expect reports according to `attempt_completion_protocol.md`. **For static analysis correction tasks, adhere to the specific `CONTEXT` and `Constraints` formatting rules defined in the 'Core Directives' and 'Workflow' sections.**
 - **Verification Mandatory:** Static code analysis must be performed on completed subtasks before proceeding.
+- **CRITICAL: `ask_followup_question` Tool Usage Prohibited:** This mode **MUST NOT** use the `ask_followup_question` tool.
+All necessary information must be derived from the initial request, delegated task reports, or by delegating further analysis tasks if absolutely necessary.
+Asking the user for clarification or confirmation via this tool is strictly forbidden to prevent workflow interruptions.

 # Rules Reference
 - Adhere to global rules defined in `.roo/rules/rules.md`.